MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/affiliates-performance-report.md

 If you have [opted in to the Microsoft affiliate ads program](about-affiliate-ads.md), you can view performance data for the affiliate ads that appear in your app in the following reports on the Windows Dev Center dashboard:

 -   [App-level affiliates performance report](#app-level-affiliate-ads-performance-report).
 This report provides performance data for affiliate ads in the currently selected app in the dashboard.
--   [Dashboard-level affiliates performance report](#dashboard-level-affiliate-ads-performance-report).
+-   [Account-level affiliates performance report](#account-level-affiliate-ads-performance-report).
 This report provides a summary of performance data for affiliate ads in all apps that you have opted in to the Microsoft affiliate ads program.

 These reports are updated daily.
 By default, the reports are filtered on performance from the last 30 days, on all devices.
 To change these filters, click **Page filters** and choose a different time frame or an individual device type.
 Note that all data is aggregated based using UTC, not your particular time zone.